plattnotpratt/tictactoe/README.md

 # Tic Tac Toe
----
 ### Description
 Click empty squares to make a line of 3 like symbols.
 You can win, lose, or tie.
 Once the game is concluded it will announce the results.
-You can reset and start again.
+You can reset the game at any time.

 ---
 ### Starting the Game
 this is a static html and css game.